Visiting Hours & Guidelines

 Electronic Visitor Management System

-Lurie Children’s implements a year-round visitation policy and new electronic visitor management system.
-The goal is to ensure the safety of our patient population and staff.
+Lurie Children’s has a year-round visitation policy and an electronic visitor management system.
+Our goal is to ensure the safety of our patient population and staff consistently year round.

 • Adult visitors (18 and older) will be required to show a valid government ID and will be subject to a background check through the Electronic Visitor Management System.
 Approved visitors will receive a hospital-issued badge with a photo.
 This badge must be worn at all times.